-How to grow Dahlia (day-le7a or dah-le-a)
+How to grow Dahlias

 Commemorating Andreas Dahl, a Swedish botanist who was a pupil of Linnaeus (Compositae).
-Half-hardy, tuberous-rooted perennials from Mexico, first introduced into Britain in 1789 by Lord Bute.
+Half-hardy, tuberous-rooted perennials from Mexico, were first introduced into Britain in 1789 by Lord Bute.

-Cultivation Nowadays dahlias are comparatively easy to grow.
-They tolerate all soils between the moderately acid and alkaline and for ordinary garden purposes need little or no specialized attention, yet will flower profusely In their evolution they have produced multiple types and hundreds of thousands of varieties simply because they are a cross-pollinated plant.
+Nowadays dahlias are comparatively easy to grow.
+They tolerate all soils between the moderately acid and alkaline and for ordinary garden purposes need little or no specialized attention yet will flower profusely In their evolution they have produced multiple types and hundreds of thousands of varieties simply because they are a cross-pollinated plant.
 This means that it is possible to produce unusual and original cultivars by raising plants from seeds, which is an additional asset.
-Furthermore, with correct culture, plants will flower continuously from July until the first autumn frosts, providing a colourful display over a range of several months.
+Furthermore, with the correct culture, plants will flower continuously from July until the first autumn frosts, providing a colorful display over a range of several months.

-Soil preparation This begins in winter or early spring by digging of the site, at the same time incorporating plenty of bulky organic materials such as peat, leaf-mould, spent hops, vegetable compost, or well-rotted horse, pig or cow manure, but not poultry manure which encourages too much growth at the expense of flowers.
+This begins in winter or early spring by digging of the site, at the same time incorporating plenty of bulky organic materials such as peat, leaf-mould, spent hops, vegetable compost, or well-rotted horse, pig or cow manure, but not poultry manure which encourages too much growth at the expense of flowers.
 Put any of these into the top foot of soil, because dahlias make a mass of fibrous roots in this region.
-The organic materials can be mixed into the planting holes if only a few tubers or plants are grown, or if dahlias follow spring bedding plants, but generally it is better to dig them in the ground overall.
+The organic materials can be mixed into the planting holes if only a few tubers or plants are grown, or if dahlias follow spring bedding plants, but generally, it is better to dig them in the ground overall.

 A fortnight before planting, topdress the ground with a general granular fertilizer containing a higher amount of potash in comparison with the nitrogen and phosphate content Root crop fertilizers have this analysis, and potato fertilizers are very good for the purpose.
-This application will provide the extra plant food needed during growth, the organic materials previously supplied mainly providing humus for improving the soil conditions and water retention.
+This application will provide the extra plant food needed during growth, the organic materials previously supplied mainly provide humus for improving the soil conditions and water retention.

 There are two types of tuber, one being the ground root, a large bulky root resulting from growing a dahlia out of doors without restricting the roots.
-If replanted from year to year, the number of tubers tends to increase to excess, too many poor quality flowers result, and vigour and tuber formation decrease.
+If replanted from year to year, the number of tubers tends to increase to excess, too many poor quality flowers result, and vigor and tuber formation decrease.
 Division every second year into several portions is advisable; each portion containing several growth buds, or eyes, and having at least one complete healthy tuber to start them into growth.
 (At this point, it may be noted that, unlike the potato, dahlia eyes are not on each individual tuber, but are congregated at the base of the old stems).

 The other type of dahlia tuber, the pot-grown or pot tuber, is often sold in general garden shops and multiple stores in the spring.
 It is produced from cuttings struck in early spring and grown in pots all through the season so that the roots are restricted and the tuber forms into a neat rounded mass.
 Although pot tubers are easy to store and transport, forming very good stock for the garden, they are not so good as ground roots for producing cuttings, generally having insufficient bulk to be divided.
 Pot tubers become ground roots after a season of growth out of doors and their planting times are the same as for ground roots.
 Before actual planting, chip away some of the wax coating if present to allow moisture to swell the tuber.
 All tubers can be planted until mid-June.

 The dahlia plant itself, which provides a type of stock commonly sold by dahlia nurseries, is formed by rooting dahlia cuttings.
-Plants grown from cuttings flower later than those grown from tubers, though if you need early flowers before mid-August, it is a good idea to specify on the order sheet ‘April Delivery’.
+Plants grown from cuttings flower later than those grown from tubers, though if you need early flowers before mid-August, it is a good idea to specify on the order sheet ‘April Delivery.
 If you have a greenhouse or frame, you can then pot the plants into 5 inch pots and they will grow into fine bushy specimens by planting out time.
 This is standard technique for large and giant-flowered varieties.

-It is not difficult to keep Dahlias from one 6 year to the next if simple precautions are observed.
+It is not difficult to keep Dahlias from one 6 years to the next if simple precautions are observed.
 The Dahlia is a native of the warm Mexican climate: therefore, in cooler areas the tubers must be lifted in the autumn, dried and stored in a dry, frost-free place.

-1 Dahlia foliage is very sensitive to frost and will be blackened by the first frost.
+1. Dahlia foliage is very sensitive to frost and will be blackened by the first frost.

-2 Immediately after this occurs, cut down the plants to within 9 inches of ground level.
+2. Immediately after this occurs, cut down the plants to within 9 inches of ground level.

-3 Remove the tops and lift the plants with a fork, taking care not to spear the tubers in the process.
+3. Remove the tops and lift the plants with a fork, taking care not to spear the tubers in the process.

-4 Shake off the soil and stand the tubers upside-down in a dry, airy place to drain away the surplus sap.
+4. Shake off the soil and stand the tubers upside-down in a dry, airy place to drain away the surplus sap.

-5 Once the tubers are thoroughly dry, they can be stored in any dry frost-free place.
+5. Once the tubers are thoroughly dry, they can be stored in any dry frost-free place.

-6 Storing them in a bit of dry peat is not necessary, but it will help to exclude frost and absorb excess moisture.
+6. Storing them in a bit of dry peat is not necessary, but it will help to exclude frost and absorb excess moisture.

-7 Tubers can be stored outside in a deep frame, if they are close together against a 10 sheltered wall and protected with leaves and mats against frost.
+7. Tubers can be stored outside in a deep frame, if they are close together against a 10 sheltered wall and protected with leaves and mats against frost.

-8 Dahlias are usually propagated from cuttings made from shoots that arise from the old stems.
+8. Dahlias are usually propagated from cuttings made from shoots that arise from the old stems.
 These arise from the tubers, which are stood close together on a greenhouse bench and covered lightly with soil or peat to retain moisture.

-9 Maintain a temperature of 60°F (16°C) and take cuttings when the shoots are 2 to 3 inches long.
+9. Maintain a temperature of 60°F (16°C) and take cuttings when the shoots are 2 to 3 inches long.

-10 With a sharp knife, remove lower leaves.
+10. With a sharp knife, remove lower leaves.

-11 Make a basal cut below a joint.
+11. Make a basal cut below a joint.

-12 Insert the cuttings firmly with a dibber around the edge of a 31 inch pot of sandy compost.
+12. Insert the cuttings firmly with a dibber around the edge of a 31 inch pot of sandy compost.

 This stage is best tackled by taking out a hole in the ground with a small spade.
 Stakes should be inserted at this time to avoid damage to the tubers which would occur if they were put in later.
 The hole should be wide enough to prevent cramping and deep enough to allow the upper surfaces of the tubers to be about 2 inches below ground level.
-Replace the earth on top, shaking the tuber to settle it round the root as you proceed, firming it in by gentle treading.
+Replace the earth on top, shaking the tuber to settle it around the root as you proceed, firming it in by gentle treading.
 This applies to both ground and pot tubers.
-Planting distances are 2 feet apart for pompons, 2i feet for ball dahlias and all others, except the large and giant decoratives, such as cactus and semi-cactus, which should be 3 feet apart.
+Planting distances are 2 feet apart for pompons, 2 feet for ball dahlias and all others, except the large and giant decoratives, such as cactus and semi-cactus, which should be 3 feet apart.

 Keep the soil watered periodically to swell the tubers and to start the shoots into growth.
 Shoots should emerge above the soil within five weeks; if not, dig up the tuber and inspect it for decay and slug damage.
-Slug pellets applied above soil level round the root when planting both tubers and plants are an advisable precaution.
+Slug pellets applied above soil level around the root when planting both tubers and plants are an advisable precaution.
 Dahlia plants are placed in a hole taken out with a trowel and their roots set so that the potting soil is just below ground level.
-Bituminised paper, or fibre pots, should be carefully removed from the plants before planting out.
+Fiber pots, should be carefully removed from the plants before planting out.
 (With peat pots especially, make sure to keep the soil moist enough to encourage the roots to penetrate into the open ground, since failure to do this is a frequent cause of stunted, poorly growing plants).
 Again, it is important to plant to a stake, previously driven in, thus avoiding damage to the roots.

 Moreover, arranging the stakes in a desired pattern can be a useful guide to design.

-Summer Care The main requirement is copious watering, not a lot of feeding.
+The main requirement is copious watering, not a lot of feeding.

 The need to water very frequently can be largely avoided even in the hottest weather if a thick mulch of straw is provided at the roots in mid-July.
 This keeps down weeds as well as encourages better root growth.

 Ground tubers can be left to produce flowers on the tips of their main stems.